ouchitaikoproject/OuchiTaikoProject/README.md

 ### **<u>E7.
 Assemble housing</u>**

-Add a drop of **Superglue** to the strain relief channel (below wire as well as on topside) and add a few drops to the upper housing around the rim sides, then attach the top and bottom housing pieces, press and hold for 30 seconds.
+Add a drop of **Superglue** to the strain relief channel *below* the wire, as well as on top, and add a few drops to the upper housing around the inside rim.
+Now assemble the top and bottom housing pieces together, press and hold for 30 seconds.
+The top shell of the housing will nest into place when aligned properly.

 <div align="center">
 <img src="images/Pictures/10000000000005E8000007E05241CC8B.jpg" width="350px" style="display: block; margin: 0 auto;">